BouwenmetStaal/KarambaIDEA/README.md

 This repository contains two folders: KarambaIDEA and Tester.

-The Tester folder, can be used to test.
+The Tester folder, can be used to test the link between IDEA Statica Connection and raw data.

 ```c#
 TODO: include usage explaination/ link to tutorial videos